 The following biography was written by D.J.
 Taylor.
 Taylor is an author, journalist and critic.
 His biography, Orwell: The Life won the 2003 Whitbread Biography Award.
 His new biography, Orwell: The New Life was published in 2023.
 D.J.
-Taylor is a Trustee of the Orwell Prize.
+Taylor is a Trustee of The Orwell Foundation.

 Orwell: A (Brief) Life, by D.J.
 Taylor

 GEORGE ORWELL, the pen-name of Eric Arthur Blair, was born on 25 June 1903 in Motihari, Bengal, where his father, Richard Walmesley Blair, was working as an Opium Agent in the Indian Civil Service, into what – with the uncanny precision he brought to all social judgments – he described as ‘the lower-upper-middle classes’.
 In fact the Blairs were remote descendants of the Fane Earls of Westmoreland.
 Like many a child of the Raj, Orwell was swiftly returned to England and brought up almost exclusively by his mother.
 The Thames Valley locales in which the family settled provided the background to his novel Coming Up For Air (1939).